 I’m on the fence:

 How do I know if IPSEC is a good match for me?

 You’re curious when you hear someone say, “in-person events are unique, especially in the way that they are centered on a social experience.”
 You may not run a whole festival, but now that you think about it you realize you’re actually really interested in events that create science experiences for the public.
 Then you notice that you’re free in early June, and that IPSEC is very affordable.
-Plus you’ve always wondered: “what’s up with cheese curds?” (a specialty of IPSEC 2017’s host city).
+Plus you’ve always wondered: “what’s up with cheese curds?” (a Wisconsin specialty).

 What is the meeting like?
 Isn’t it just a normal professional conference?

-Well, we’re not promising some disruptive revolution in the way that people with a common interest assemble.
+Well, we’re not promising some disruptive revolution in the way people conference.
 There’s no keynote, but there are concurrent sessions where you will be recognized as a peer.
 It’s not an unconference, but the sessions are designed around the interests of the attendees that register.
 There are no big ceremonies, but there is an energetic conference dinner.
 It’s a busy couple of days, but meals are included and there are plenty of breaks in the schedule.
-With a little effort on your part you’ll meet all of the 150-or-so in attendance.
+With a little effort on your part you’re likely to meet all of the 150-or-so attendees.

-Maybe I’ll just catch up with folks for a moment at a bigger meeting…
+Maybe I’ll just catch up with folks for a moment at some other bigger meeting…